 The Student Union is a leader on the University of New Mexico campus when it comes to sustainability and the implementation of new green technologies throughout the building.
 There are multiple technologies the Student Union is currently using to serve as an example for the UNM and greater communities:

-- Occupancy sensors: Sensors have been installed in meeting and restrooms throughout the building.
-The sensors are also operated by an infrared sensor that are programmed with a time delay that ensures, once the room is evacuated, the sensor will time out and turn the lights off.
-All restrooms in the Student Union Building (total-6) have these occupancy sensors.
-Additionally, the lights throughout the building were replaced with CFL (Compact Florescense Lights) that use only 25% of the electricity used by incandescent lights and last up to 10 times as long.
+Occupancy sensors and lighting: All six restrooms in the Student Union Building are equipped with lights that are programmed with a time delay to ensure the lights will turn off once the room is empty.
+Additionally, the lights throughout the building were replaced with Compact Fluorescence Lights (CFLs) that use only 25% of the electricity used by incandescent lights and last up to 10 times as long.

-- Water-filling stations: MOST POPULAR AMONG THE STUDENTS!!!
-The stations cut the need to purchase bottled water and reduce landfill waste.
-The average size water bottle filled is 16.9 oz.
-During the slowest hour of the day, each filling station averages about 11 fills per/hour and at the peak, each station averages about 35 fills/hour.
-This calculates to: the slowest part of the day, roughly 1.45 gallons of water is filled and consumed while in the peak times, nearly 4.62 gallons are filled!
+Water-filling stations: These filtered water stations lessen the need to purchase bottled water and reduce landfill waste.
+During the slowest part of the day, roughly 1.45 gallons of water are filled and consumed, while in peak times, nearly 4.62 gallons are filled.

-Many departments across campus along with other universities have visited and inquired the Student Union of the new green technologies.
-The Student Union is always open to be a test site for other energy efficient initiatives.
+Many departments across campus along with other universities have visited and inquired about the Student Union Building’s new green technologies.
+The Student Union Building is always open to be a test site for other energy efficiency initiatives.